 At the conclusion of its work, the WP adopts the documents recording the agreed results of the negotiations (the "terms of accession" for the applicant developed with WP Members in bilateral and multilateral negotiations) and transmits them with its recommendation for approval to the General Council or to the Ministerial Conference.
 These terms, i.e., the accession "package," consist of the "Report of the Working Party" and "Protocol of Accession," consolidated schedules of specific commitments on market access for goods and services, and agriculture schedules that include commitments on export subsidies and domestic supports.
-After General Council or Ministerial Conference approval, accession applicants submit the package to their domestic authorities for acceptance (ratification).21 Thirty days after the WTO receives the applicant's instrument accepting the terms of accession, the applicant becomes a WTO Member.
+After General Council or Ministerial Conference approval, accession applicants submit the package to their domestic authorities for acceptance (ratification).67 Thirty days after the WTO receives the applicant's instrument accepting the terms of accession, the applicant becomes a WTO Member.

-The accession process requires attention and active engagement from both applicants and WTO Members.
 Undertaking accession negotiations is a serious decision for any country.
 Applicants already committed to economic reform, or that demonstrate a strong interest in using WTO provisions as the basis for their trade regimes, usually are the most successful in moving their accession towards completion (e.g., by submitting usable documentation, market access offers, and legislation for WP review on a timely basis).
 Thus, the pace of the accession process generally depends on the applicant.

-The accession process strengthens the international trading system by ensuring that new Members understand and implement WTO rules from the outset.
+The accession process requires attention and active engagement from both applicants and WTO Members.
+Importantly, the accession process ensures that new Members understand and implement WTO rules from the outset.
 The process also offers current Members the opportunity to secure market access opportunities from acceding countries, to work with accession applicants towards full implementation of WTO obligations, and to address outstanding trade issues covered by the WTO in a multilateral context.